-How to Improve Range of Motion with the Graston Technique
+How to Improve Range of Motion with the Graston Techniques

-The Graston Technique is a form of instrument-assisted soft tissue mobilization that enables therapists to detect and break down scar tissue and fascial restrictions, as well as maintain range of motion.
+The Graston Techniques is a form of instrument-assisted soft tissue mobilization that enables therapists to detect and break down scar tissue and fascial restrictions, as well as maintain range of motion.

-Since the mid-1990s, the Graston Technique has been the leading modality in Instrument-Assisted Soft Tissue Mobilization (IASTM).
-The Graston Technique is clinically proven to achieve faster and better outcomes for acute and chronic conditions such as Achilles Tendonitis, Carpal Tunnel, Adhesive Capsulitis, IT Band Syndrome, Lumbar Strain and Plantar Fasciitis.
+Since the mid-1990s, the Graston Techniques has been the leading modality in Instrument-Assisted Soft Tissue Mobilization (IASTM).
+The Graston Techniques is clinically proven to achieve faster and better outcomes for acute and chronic conditions such as Achilles Tendonitis, Carpal Tunnel, Adhesive Capsulitis, IT Band Syndrome, Lumbar Strain and Plantar Fasciitis.

 A unique technique and instruments enable therapists to address scar tissue and fascial restrictions during rehabilitation to help relieve pain and increase range of motion.
 The non-invasive technique uses specially designed stainless steel instruments to help the therapist treat areas showing soft tissue fibrosis or chronic inflammation.

-The Graston Technique is clinically proven to achieve faster and better outcomes in treating the following:
+The Graston Techniques is clinically proven to achieve faster and better outcomes in treating the following:

 - Achilles Tendinosis/it is